dfst/deepforge/docs/walkthrough/CIFAR-10-classifier.rst

     :align: center
     :scale: 50%

-Unfortunately, only one of the two figures can be viewed from this page.
-To view the other outputs, click on the name of the execution to view its status page and open the console output for the desired operation.
+For a more detailed and larger view of individual figures, click on the name of the execution to view its status page and open the console output for the desired operation.
 In the bottom left is a set of buttons for switching between console output and graph output for that operation.

 .. figure:: images/cifar-execution-eval.png
     :align: center
     :scale: 50%

-.. class:: centered

-    `<- Previous Tutorial <viewing-exeecutions.rst>`_
-    `Walkthrough Main Page <walkthrough.rst>`_
-    `Next Tutorial -> <redshift-estimator.rst>`_